boilertown/node-package-boilerplate/README.md

   pnpm changeset
   ```

-## Release & Publish app
+## Release & Publish

 This boilerplate uses [changesets][changesets-url] to automatically generate `CHANGELOG`, create releases and publish to NPM registry via GitHub Actions.
 You can see action details at [release.yml](/.github/workflows//release.yml).

-To automating publish your app, follow these steps:
+To automating publish your Node.js package, follow these steps:

 - Create a `NPM_TOKEN`.
 [See this article for more details](https://docs.npmjs.com/creating-and-viewing-access-tokens).
 Make sure the type of access token is **Automation**.